Gerhardt's Mill: Battle of Stalingrad

 During the Battle of Stalingrad, Gerhardt's Mill became the final frontier, with the Soviet Red Army deterring the army of German Field Marshal Friedrich Paulus on the approaches to the Volga.
-Fierce fighting for the mill lasted for several months: it was bombed, and blown up numerous times, but the German Army failed to take it, or pass around it.
+Fierce fighting for the mill lasted for several months: it was bombed, and blown up numerous times.
+The German Army failed to take it, or pass around it.

 The building was semi-surrounded for 58 days, and during those days it sustained numerous hits from air bombs and shells.
-This damage can still be seen today.
+This damage can be seen today.
 Every square meter of the exterior walls was cut by shells, bullets and shrapnel, and the reinforced concrete beams on the roof were broken by direct hits from aircraft bombs.
 Hundreds of cubic meters of very high-quality brickwork and reinforced concrete were blown out of the building.

-The sides of the building testify to the different intensities of mortar and artillery fire - minimal on the Volga side, on the other three sides traces of firing from all types of artillery can be seen, as well as loopholes in the window openings made by the defenders of the house.
-The increased strength and vibration resistance of the reinforced concrete frame, necessary for the operation of industrial equipment of the mill, helped the building to survive and not to be destroyed to the ground.
+The sides of the building testify to the different intensities of mortar and artillery fire – minimal on the Volga side, on the three other sides traces of firing from all types of artillery can be seen, as well as loopholes in the window openings made by the defenders of the house.
+The increased strength and vibration resistance of the reinforced concrete frame, necessary for the operation of industrial equipment of the mill, helped prevent the building from being razed to the ground.